Apply for this licence

 Contact your local council for a licence if you live in England, Scotland or Wales and want to use your land as a caravan site.

-You don’t need a licence to run a caravan site if:
+You do not need a licence to run a caravan site if:

 - forestry workers, builders, travelling showmen or seasonal workers (like fruit pickers) stay in caravans on the site

 - the site is 5 or more acres and there are 3 or less caravans there for 28 days or less a year

 - you’re a member of an organisation like a caravan club and have a caravan exemption certificate

 - your site is approved by an organisation with a caravan exemption certificate

 - members of an exempted organisation stay in their caravans on the site